New course: available now!

-- This course is on-demand and the course materials will be available as soon as you register.
+- This course is on-demand and the course materials will be available as soon as you complete your purchase.

-- The course is self-paced which allows the learner to study at their own pace without set deadlines.
+- The course is self-paced which allows you to study at your own pace without set deadlines.
 At the end of each module, there is a short quiz which you need to pass to move on to the next module.

-- Learners have 6 months from registration to complete the course, and on successful completion will receive a downloadable certificate.
+- You have 6 months from the date of your purchase to complete the course, and on successful completion, you will receive a downloadable certificate.